scopelemanuele/django_honeypot/README.md

 --Suspicious: if set to True allows traffic from suspicious visitor

 --ThreatRating: is the reputation allowed 0 to 255 where 0 is good 255 is bad.
 None allow all reputation.
 For more info: http://www.projecthoneypot.org/threat_info.php

+Every visitor suspicion is recorded on the database.